 Several years ago, I was heading out of town to a city known for its barbecue.
 When a friend heard about it, he said with a laugh, “Well, I guess you won’t be eating any of that…”

-Little did he know that I’m a fiend for vegan barbecue.
+Little did he know that I’m a fiend for plant-based barbecue.
 While many people associate barbecue solely with meaty things, in reality vegans like smoky flavors & chewy textures as much as the next person.

 Basically – anything you can eat, I can eat vegan.